Kenny-Hui/HK_ATS/README.md

 # HK ATS
 ## Introduction
-HK_ATS is a train plugin made for Hong Kong trains in the train simulator <a href="https://github.com/leezer3/OpenBVE">OpenBVE</a>
+HK_ATS is a train plugin made for Hong Kong trains in the train simulator <a href="https://github.com/leezer3/OpenBVE">OpenBVE</a>.
+The goal is to create an universal train plugin that is highly customizable, and can be used across all Hong Kong trains.
+Safety System in this plugin is rather simple, and it's intended to make sure newer player can enjoy the driving experience without too much hassle.
-Still learning C#, any help would be apperciated
+Still new to C#, any help would be apperciated!
 ## Usage
-**1.** Create a file called hkconfig.cfg on the folder where the plugin is stored
+Create a file called hkats.ini on the folder where the plugin is stored.
-**2.** It is recommended to follow the template below
+It is recommended to follow the template below
 ```
-; Panel indicator, i in keyi represents the key on the top number row of your keyboard (Default key assignment)
+; Security Keydown event, i in keyi represents the key on the top number row of your keyboard (Default key assignment)
-; Format: function = Pluginstate
+; Format: keyi = PluginIndex, SoundIndex
-[indicator]
+; SoundIndex could be optional, but PluginIndex must be filled
+[keydown]
 key2 = 105
 key3 = 106
 key4 = 107